coreybruck/Active-Directory-Lab/README.md

 ![3](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/103dc7d2-a0e8-4e30-bdc7-0a4e1baee15d)
 - Typed in a different computer name and left this computer on Workgroup for now.
 Pressed ok and restarted computer.
 ![4](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/29b6f91b-64e1-4c02-90e4-9af92a033fa2)
-Explanation: I renamed the Windows server 2019 computer and the Windows 10 Enterprise computers as well with the same steps as above.
-This way it is more organized and easier to remember for reference.
+I renamed the Windows server 2019 computer and the Windows 10 Enterprise computers as well with the same steps as above.

-# Adding Active Directory with Add Roles and Features Wizard in Server Manager
+## Adding Active Directory with Add Roles and Features Wizard in Server Manager.
 - Opened Server Manager and pressed Manage and than pressed Add Roles and Features to open the Add Roles and Features Wizard.
 ![1](https://github.com/coreybruck/Active-Directory-Lab/assets/78772836/3bc28b3b-f7d3-4771-8822-8c4257a57c81)
 - Verified my Admin password strength, network settings, security updates and pressed next.